15 Beautiful Hidden Places in Sydney

 The Bible Garden in Palm Beach

-The garden itself is small, but beautiful and peaceful.
-It’s a Christian garden consisting of a series of grassed terraces that lead to a viewing platform that offers spectacular district views.
+The garden itself is small but well-maintained and serene.
+It’s a Christian garden featuring a series of grassy terraces that lead to a viewing platform with spectacular views of the area.

 Manns Point Lookout in Greenwich